mandykoh/prism/README.md

 _This is not an example of sRGB being deficient in some way._ This image is well within the sRGB gamut, and a correct interpretation will look just like the version on the left (indeed, this example figure itself is actually sRGB).

 Another way of stating this problem is that sRGB being the Web standard only makes it the default, which doesn’t preclude other, significantly different colour spaces from already being in common use.
+Having different colour spaces is analogous to having different character sets when working with strings.

 #### 2. sRGB uses a non-linear tonal response curve